cartland/emoji-encoding/README.md

 --- | ---
 08:21:5B:CC | 😎🐶🍕🎥

-The proposed set of emoji has been selected to be relatively easy to distinguish each character when viewed at a glance as well as when described in English.
+The subset of emoji has been selected to reduce the number of emoji that are similar to each other.
+The goal is to make it easier to understand the emoji with a quick glance, or with a short description in English.

 # Emoji Encoding Table